UG4/plugin_UGTest/unit_testing/README.md

     //your tests
 BOOST_FIXTURE_TEST_SUITE_END()
 ```
-Ther is an option to make fixtures globally available, but I highly recommend not to use them, because they are automatically used for every testsuite, not just your own
+Ther is an option to make fixtures globally available, but please do not to use them, because they are automatically used for every testsuite, not just your own.

 ## Logging
 You can set the [logging level](https://www.boost.org/doc/libs/1_58_0/libs/test/doc/html/utf/user-guide/runtime-config/reference.html#) of Boost to `all`, `test_suite`, `message`, `warning`, `error` (standard)`cpp_exception`, `system_error` or `fatal_error`.
 The parameter for this is `log_level`.

 Besides the output to stdout, Boost.Test is able to produce xml output, which is readable by [Cobertura](https://cobertura.github.io/cobertura/), a plugin for jenkins.
-To do so, pass `-log_format=XML` to your test executable.
+To do so, pass `--log_format=XML --log_level=ALL` to your test executable.

-**Note:** Altough it is possible to set the logging level within you tests, it is highly recommend not to do so, since it overrides the logging level provided at execution time.
+**Note:** Altough it is possible to set the logging level within you tests, dont do so, as it overrides the logging level provided at execution time.

 + `BOOST_ERROR(msg)` increases the error counter and shows msg
 + `BOOST_MESSAGE` writes to stdout, doesn't get logged as long as log_level isn't below "message"